kbrmedia/Premium-URL-Shortener/Languages/README.md

 ## How to install a language file?

-Download the file from here then upload in the following directory **includes/languages/**.
+Download the file from here then upload in the following directory **storage/languages/**.
 That is it.
 It is that simple.
+Some of these files might not be translated 100%.

 ## How to language files from v5.X on v6.X?